 That said, the park does tend to get busy in summer, due to the beautiful weather of Southern Alberta and the facilities being open.
 If you plan on coming during that season, prepare to share the space with plenty of others and, as mentioned above, definitely book well in advance if you plan on camping.

 How to Get to Writing-On-Stone

-As stated above, the historical significance of Writing-On-Stone dates back to 7000 BC, and maintaining the park for others to see and enjoy is super important.
-Not to mention, the eroded hoodoo’s are much older than that and are a site to see in and of themselves.
+As stated above, the cultural and historical significance of Writing-On-Stone dates back to 7000 BC, and maintaining the park for others to see and enjoy is super important.
+Not to mention, the eroded hoodoos are much older than that and are a sight to see in and of themselves.
 The entire area is fragile, so stick to marked trails and areas.